pmuellr/pjm-moogerfooger/README.md

 Note that the "Pattern Editor" in the "back side" of the plugin is not controllable via the plugin, so there are no controls for it.

+There's something funky going on with the filter sliders.
+You can't drag them.
+Only click somewhere on the slider line.
+Grumble ...

 <!--
 VST parameter number, parameter names, with associated Moog name:

 | param  | pjm name      | Moog name |
 | ------ | ------------- | --------- |